We know you love a home tour and this will one will not disappoint. In fact I’ve already told Charlene her kitchen is likely to break Pinterest.

 A side return extension was completed still leaving enough space for a decent size garden.

 Deciding on the kitchen layout was difficult.
-At only four metres wide we were keen to avoid the space feeling like a tunnel and create a light sociable space that would be the hub of the home.
-We decided to install an island in the centre of the room pushing this back to make room for a downstairs WC.
+At only four meters wide we were keen to avoid the space feeling like a tunnel and create a light sociable space that would be the hub of the home.
+We decided to install an island in the center of the room pushing this back to make room for a downstairs WC.
 We had a very limited budget for the whole project so exploring options for work surfaces was essential.
 We went for Minerva Carrara white from Essex Worktops, we are thrilled with it, giving the look of marble but much more affordable!

 The hanging pendant lights which I had always admired were purchased from Heals.
 The exposed shelves were from an online store called Nest.
 The rug was bought while on holiday in Turkey.
 The dining table has been in the family since the 70s it has been passed around for years and we have luckily ended up with it.